-Winters are unlike
+Winters are unlike summers, where

-Let me take you back to the early summer of 08, you had everything you needed, you didn't want anything more (well maybe a pony, but you always wanted one of those.)
+Let me take you back to the early summer of 08.
+You had everything you needed, you didn't want anything more (well maybe a pony, but you always wanted one of those.)

 Your best friend was always just a paved street away, such a small defining line between true friendships.
 All it took was the desire to spend time with her and you could walk from your yard to hers in a matter of seconds.
 She was your best and truest friend.
 The first real friend you ever had, the first girl friend you could trust.

-Comforted me with those arms of steel.
+then comforted me with those arms of steel.

 I guess it was easy to believe your faith –in us-